 So next time you're caught in the middle of a social media storm and confusion is about to set in, take a second and just ask 'why'.
 By Aaron Zimmerman

-Below we want to share with you some tennis exercises for speed, strength and power.
+Below we want to share with you some tennis exercises for speed and agility, strength and power.

 Get Your Free Tennis Workouts

-We are going to help improve your First Step Quickness, Speed and Power in only a few weeks….
+We are going to help improve your First Step Quickness, Speed, Agility and Power in only a few weeks….